escobard/ethereum-apps/notes.md

 		- Nounce: how many transactions sent
 		- Data: whatever data the block contains, in most cases these are user transactions
 	- mining is essentialyl encrypting the block with calculations to encrypt the data the block contains.
-	- once a block has been MINED the hash of the block starts with 0000 or FOUR ZEROES which indicates it has been SIGNED
+	- once a block has been MINED the hash of the block starts with 0000-1000 which indicates it has been SIGNED
+	- we refer to the amount of time it takes to HASH (SIGN / ENCRYPT) the BLOCK as BLOCK TIME

 - In comparison to BLOCKCHAIN:
 	- contains a number of SIGNED blocks